Chhota Shakeel: Death rumours

 by multiple sources after an audio clip of a man claiming to be Dawood stated that he had died in Karachi, Pakistan on 7 January 2017.
 Another source, citing an unnamed Indian intelligence officer based in the U.S., stated that Shakeel died of a heart attack in Dushanbe, Tajikistan.
 In the clip, a man known as Bilal was heard telling a relative of Shakeel that Shakeel had died of a heart attack and that Dawood's brother Anees was taking his earnings.
-The Royal Thai Police had reportedly sent a letter to the Interpol saying that Shakeel was dead and was no longer subject to the Interpol's Red Notice.
+The Royal Thai Police had reportedly sent a letter to Interpol saying that Shakeel was dead and was no longer subject to the Interpol's Red Notice.

 An investigation conducted by India Today TV in 2018 concluded that this scheme was fake.
-The letter provided by the Royal Thai Police was signed by Piya Uthayo, an officer that was employed in another department.
-The police discovered that the fax number used to send the letter to the Interpol was based out of Bangkok, Thailand.
-The probe led to the arrest of a German-national who confessed to the Bangkok police that he was sent to Thailand to send the letter on orders from an Indian-national.
+The letter provided by the Royal Thai Police was signed by Piya Uthayo, an officer who was employed in another department.
+The police discovered that the fax number used to send the letter to Interpol was based out of Bangkok, Thailand.
+The probe led to the arrest of a German national who confessed to the Bangkok police that he was sent to Thailand to send the letter on orders from an Indian national.
 Investigators believe that Dawood was responsible for planning this scheme after disagreements with Shakeel.
-Dawood's brother Anees and Shakeel have tried to take over the D-Company's second-in-command position.
+Dawood's brothers Anees and Shakeel have tried to take over the D-Company's second-in-command position.
 India Today TV tried reaching Shakeel for comment but his three mobile numbers were unreachable.

-There are several versions explaining how Shakeel reportedly died.
+There are several versions of Shakeel's purported death.
 One version suggests that he died of a heart attack shortly after a meeting with members of Odessa in Islamabad.
 He was reportedly transported by air to a hospital in Rawalpindi, but was declared dead upon arrival.

-Dawood reportedly got ill after learning about Shakeel's death two days later.
-He was admitted to the hospital twice, on January and March 2017, and experienced depression.
-Sources close to the crime boss stated that he was contemplating to return to India.
 Most of Shakeel's alleged associates, Bilal, Mohammed Rashid, Iqbal Salim, Yusuf Raja, and Parvez Khawaja, reportedly left the D-Company after his death.
 Other unconfirmed reports stated that Shakeel had broken away from Dawood's partnership prior to his death.
 Sources close to Dawood's inner circle stated that Anees took over the operations headed by Shakeel on 5 January 2019.
 D-Company was reportedly not able to find a replacement for Shakeel's void in Tajikistan and took longer than expected to appoint a successor.
-The infighting between Shakeel and Anees' faction reportedly ended after both parties agreed on certain terms following Shakeel's rumored death.
+The infighting between Shakeel and Anees' faction reportedly ended after both parties agreed on certain terms following Shakeel's rumoured death.